Therapy and Professional Services

 If you would like to use your PPO insurance to help pay for your care:

 a.
-You can pay the agreed-upon fee in full, and I will regularly provide you with a “Super Bill” every 3-4 weeks to submit to your insurance carrier. or
+You can pay the agreed-upon fee in full at each session, and I will regularly provide you with a “Super Bill” every 3-4 weeks to submit to your insurance carrier, or else my office can bill your insurance.

-d.
-As a retired, 20 + year veteran of Kaiser Permanente Behavioral HealthCare.
-I can accept Kaiser members as clients at reasonable rates.
+c.
+As a retired 20 + year veteran of Kaiser Permanente Behavioral HealthCare.
+I can accept Kaiser members as my clients.

 Reasons to Choose Therapy with Me